What is the salary for an anesthesiologist?

 LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
 Survey respondents represent anesthesiologists who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

-Average anesthesiologist salary in 2020
+Average anesthesiologist salary

 Historical salary data